psf/pyperf/doc/perf.rst

 is needed to get automatic CPU pinning.
 CPU pinning can be checked in benchmark
 metadata: it is enabled if the ``cpu_affinity`` :ref:`metadata <metadata>` is set.

+Even if no CPU is isolated, CPU pining makes benchmarks more stable: use the ``--affinity`` command line option.

 See also the `Microbenchmarks article
 <http://haypo-notes.readthedocs.io/microbenchmark.html>`_ which contains misc